Analytics Modernization at Tyson Foods

 AtScale partnered with the data team at Tyson to ensure continuity of BI and reporting through the transition from Hadoop to Amazon RedShift and ultimately to Google BigQuery.
 Along the way, Tyson leveraged the AtScale semantic layer to lay the foundational building blocks to enable self-service BI and respond more nimbly to change.

-Google Big Query Logo Microsoft Excel logo Tableau logo power bi logo
+Google Big Query Logo AtScale & Microsoft Excel integration Tableau logo power bi logo

 Challenge